-The Registry requires complete GHG data transparency for all forest projects, since the carbon stock, GHG emissions, and certified emission reduction data will likely be of interest to and potentially used by a variety of stakeholders after it is reported to the Registry.
-To uphold this principle, forest entities must disclose all forest activities that may impact their C stocks (voluntary agreements/commitments, etc.) beyond the specific GHG data required by the Registry.
-Such transparency will help to ensure the environmental integrity of the data and assist stakeholders to better understand and interpret the GHG data resulting from the Registry's program.
+The Reserve requires complete GHG data transparency for all forest projects, since the carbon stock, GHG emissions, and verified emission reduction data will likely be of interest to and potentially used by a variety of stakeholders after it is reported to the Reserve.
+To uphold this principle, forest entities must disclose all forest activities that may impact their C stocks (voluntary agreements/commitments, etc.) beyond the specific GHG data required by the Reserve.
+Such transparency will help to ensure the environmental integrity of the data and assist stakeholders to better understand and interpret the GHG data resulting from the Reserve's program.
 Please refer to the "Public Report for Forest Entities" in Annex A to see a sample of forest project data.

-D. Contextual Overview of Certification in Project-level Reporting Process
+D. Contextual Overview of Verification in Project-level Reporting Process

-The Registry's project-level process differs slightly from the entity level, as it includes an additional optional step - project prescreening.
+The Reserve's project-level process differs slightly from the entity level, as it includes an additional optional step - project prescreening.
 As mentioned earlier, you are advised to read through the GRP prior to reading the project protocol and this section.
-The following list provides an overview of the reporting process as context for the certification process for a forest project.
+The following list provides an overview of the reporting process as context for the verification process for a forest project.

 - 1. Design project - 2.
-Assess if project meets reporting requirements (determine if it is eligible to be a Registry certified project) - 3.
-Complete a project summary that describes the project - 4.
-Submit project summary or eligibility worksheet to the Registry for pre-screening (optional) - 5.
-If Registry OKs project, then proceed to next step, if not, then revise project to meet eligibility criteria - 6.
+Assess if project meets reporting requirements (determine if it is eligible to be a Reserve verified project) - 3.
+Complete a project summary that describes the project - Submit project summary or eligibility worksheet to the Reserve for pre-screening (optional) - 5.
+If Reserve OKs project, then proceed to next step, if not, then revise project to meet eligibility criteria - 6.
 Initiate the project - 7.
 Conduct direct sampling of the project activity - 8.
-Report biological data to the Registry via CARROT - 9.
-Certify the project - 10.
-Submit certification paperwork to the Registry
+Report biological data to the California Registry via CARROT - 9.
+Verify the project - 10.
+Submit verification paperwork to the Reserve

-E. The Certification Cycle and Direct Sampling
+E. The Verification Cycle and Direct Sampling

-Direct sampling is a required component of the certification process.
+Direct sampling is a required component of the verification process.
 As described in the Part III, the project developer will undertake direct sampling in the monitoring process.
-As a part of the certification process, the certifier will also undertake direct sampling of a sub-sample of carbon inventory plots.
-This direct sampling by the certifier will represent all the carbon pools selected and measured for the initial inventory.
-The following paragraphs and table describe the certification cycle, as it relates to direct sampling and monitoring.
+As a part of the verification process, the verifier will also undertake direct sampling of a sub-sample of carbon inventory plots.
+This direct sampling by the verifier will represent all the carbon pools selected and measured for the initial inventory.
+The following paragraphs and table describe the verification cycle, as it relates to direct sampling and monitoring.

-Certification cycle:
+Verification cycle:

-The standard required time intervals for a certifier's direct sampling of representative project sample plots is a minimum of every five years.
-If you wish to certify your GHG emission reductions from your forest projects on a more frequent basis (more than every 5 years), you are able to do so.
-Table C below outlines the time intervals for certification and the annual monitoring reports.
-While the Table reflects a ten-year period, these intervals would extend throughout the life of the project.
+The standard required time intervals for a verifier's direct sampling of representative project sample plots is a minimum of every six years.
+If you wish to verify your GHG emission reductions from your forest projects on a more frequent basis (more than every 6 years), you are able to do so.
+Table C below outlines the time intervals for verification and the annual monitoring reports.
+While the Table reflects a twelve-year period, these intervals would extend throughout the life of the project.